 Walmart recruits only the top sellers to maintain its reputation as a retail leader, so you’ll need to get your business in tip top shape before applying.

-Once you make it through the rigorous application process and list your products on the marketplace, you’re competing against the best of the best.
+Once you make it through the rigorous application process and list your products on Walmart, you’re competing against the best of the best.
 So, make sure you meet your shoppers’ expectations every step of the way, including product quality, competitive pricing, and shipping expectations.
 Need ideas – check out these 9 tips to sell more on Walmart.